JonnyHaystack/HayBox/README.md

     - Edit `pinout_arduino.h` to match your wiring and the buttons that you have
   - `setup_arduino.h` for Arduino without native USB support (e.g. Nano or other)
     - Edit `pinout_arduino.h` to match your wiring and the buttons that you have
+    - You will also have to delete the files `DInputBackend.h` and `DInputBackend.cpp` otherwise the Arduino IDE will complain at you
 3. Click Tools > Board and select your board type.
 For GCCPCB/GCCMX it should be Arduino Leonardo.
 4. Click Upload